Dental Implants FAQ at Austin Smile Center

 How long do dental implants last?

 There are many factors that influence how long a dental implant may last.
-Infection and breakage of the crown are the two biggest causes of dental implant failure.
-A broken crown is easy to fix-we simply make a new one for you.
-An infection can be harder to deal with.
-High risk patients (smokers, gum disease, diabetics) are most likely to develop "peri-implantitis".
-We can't control what you do with a dental implant once you leave our office.
+Infection is the biggest cause of dental implant failure.
+High risk patients (smokers, gum disease, diabetics) are more likely to develop "peri-implantitis".
 With proper care, our hope is that your dental implant lasts 30 years or more!